dcejagon/Term-Project/README.md

 Each of the motor mounting brackets have holes that have heat set inserts in them so we can use screws to act as set screws to hold the motors in place.

+The motor bracket on the aluminum extrusion also holds a limit switch.
+This switch will act as a "kill switch" so that if the motor ever hits it, the motor duty will instantly be set to zero.
+This switch was initially going to be used to home the R axis, however we had an issue where our motors would freespin after the program finished running, and changing the switch to be a kill switch prevents the mechanical system from tearing itself apart and the motors from burning up.

 ![CAD of Full System, Front](https://github.com/dcejagon/Term-Project/blob/f340f8d59cd680c3848f8afeec37d6229f56b2f1/FullSysCAD.png)
 CAD model of full system front view